The Enrichment Pipeline

 As soon as a file is accepted, MARCUS creates a source record and stores basic information about the upload.

-At this stage, the document may show up in the project list even though it is not yet retrievable.
+At this stage, the document may show up in the project list even though it is not yet ready for source review.
 This is normal and often confuses first-time users.

 Stage 2: Text And Metadata Extraction